Sarohia94/Project-5-Bedside-Tales/README.md

 class MediaStorage(S3Boto3Storage):
     location = settings.MEDIAFILES_LOCATION
 ```
-* Next, back to **settings.py** file and tell it that for static file storage, we want to use our storage class we just created and that the location it should save static files us a folder called static.
+* Next, back to **settings.py** file and tell it that for static file storage, we want to use our storage class we just created and that the location it should save static files is a folder called static.
 And then do the same thing for media files using the default file storage and media files location settings.
 ```python
     # Static and media files
     STATICFILES_STORAGE = 'custom_storages.StaticStorage'